-Hall lockers are unavailable related due to COVID.
+Use of hall lockers be determined in response to COVID and capacity limitations.
 If and when hall lockers are available, locks are provided, and students will be assigned two to a locker as necessary through the semester.
 If the lock is lost or removed, there will be a charge of \$10.00.